tliron/em-dash/README.md

 #### Debugging

-It is recommended to test in a virtual machine running GNOME, so as not to break your dev environment.
-Note that St CSS animations will not work unless you have 3D enabled!
+It is recommended to test in a virtual machine running GNOME, so as not to break your dev environment while yoiu work.
+Note, though, that St CSS animations will not work unless you have 3D enabled, so you want to make sure your virtual guest supports 3D.

 See the logs with [journalctl](https://www.freedesktop.org/software/systemd/man/journalctl.html).
 You can filter specifically for the extension, e.g.:

-    journalctl -f -o cat GNOME_SHELL_EXTENSION_NAME="Em Dash"
+    journalctl -f -o cat GNOME_SHELL_EXTENSION_NAME="Em-Dash"

 Unfortunately, this will not show uncaught exceptions, which are logged by gjs (GNOME JavaScript):